 What better way to begin than listing an Indian restaurant as first in this handy vegetarian’s guide to Malaysia.

 While in Malaysia, if you feel the urge to feast on some delicious authentic Indian food, Gopala Vegetarian Restaurant is the place for you.
 It is a small yet popular restaurant with extensive food options, serving Indian (mainly), Chinese, and Malay cuisines.
 The restaurant is run by Hare Krishna devotees and is thus strictly vegetarian.
+So, why not head here to satiate all your food cravings at once?

 Must try: Vegetarian platter